hasannader2040/wordpress-kubernetes/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository.
+1- Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
+2- Create a new branch (git checkout -b feature/your-feature-name).
-Make your changes and commit them (git commit -m 'Add some feature').
+3- Make your changes and commit them (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature-name).
+4-Push to the branch (git push origin feature/your-feature-name).
-Open a pull request.
+5- Open a pull request.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Acknowledgements
-Thanks to the Kubernetes community for their great documentation and support.
-Special thanks to the WordPress developers for providing such a robust and flexible CMS.